Can Bearded Dragons Eat Clovers?

 So don’t forget – when feeding your beloved lizard companion clover, remember to thoroughly clean and prepare it beforehand so they receive maximum nutrition from their meal.

-And always serve only small servings at once; too much could cause digestive upset!
+Always serve only small servings at once; too much could cause digestive upset.

 How many clovers Can Bearded Dragons Eat?